-CMU recognizes the ASSOCIATION as the exclusive bargaining agent for the persons included in the bargaining unit described as follows:

-- a.
-All regular, full-time, full-salaried (10 or 12 months) Central Michigan University faculty who hold faculty rank and carry at least one-half load in teaching or research; - b.
-All regular, full-time, full-salaried (10 or 12 months) Central Michigan University professional librarians, coaches, counselors, and department chairpersons except head coaches in football and men's and women's basketball hired after August 31, 2005; - c.
-All regular, part-time Central Michigan University faculty who hold faculty rank carrying at least a half-time teaching load.

-The following are excluded: graduate assistants, coordinators, visiting faculty, head coaches in football and men's and women's basketball hired after August 31, 2005, supervisors, confidential employees (as the term is used in labor relations), administrators, deans, associate deans, assistant/associate vice presidents, vice prevosts, the Provost, and the President.
+- 1. CMU recognizes the ASSOCIATION as the exclusive bargaining agent for the persons included in the bargaining unit described as follows: - a.
+All regular, full-time, full-salaried (10 or 12 months) Central Michigan University faculty who hold faculty rank and carry at least one-half load in teaching or research; - All regular, full-time, full-salaried (10 or 12 months) Central Michigan University professional librarians, coaches, counselors, and department chairpersons - except head coaches in football and men's and women's basketball; - c.
+All regular, part-time Central Michigan University faculty who hold faculty rank carrying at least a half-time teaching load. - The following are excluded: graduate assistants, coordinators, visiting faculty, head coaches in football and men's and women's basketball, supervisors, confidential employees (as the term is used in labor relations), administrators, deans, associate deans, assistant/associate vice presidents, vice presidents, vice provosts, the Provost, and the President.